smallriver0316/algorithm-collections/Sorting/README.md

 ## Number of Inversion

-Giben an array, a1, a2, a3, ..., an,
+Given an array, a1, a2, a3, ..., an,
 when there are elements such as i < j and ai > aj, it calls inversion.

-This program count the number of inversion.
+This program counts the number of inversion.

 It is equal to the number of swap in Bubble Sort, but it takes too much operation cost because the functional order is O(N2).